canjs/canjs/map/validations/validations.md

 @plugin can/map/validations
 @test can/map/validations/test.html

-The `can/map/validations` plugin provides validations on observes.
+The `can/map/validations` plugin provides validations on maps.
 Validations are set on [can.Map]'s __static__ `init` function.

 The following validates the `birthday` attribute in Contacts: